 [All kinds of business expenses can be managed well with Expense Management tool].

 It becomes crucial to realize difference between these expenses on the basis of:

 - – the timing of the expenses incurred

 - – the financial statements of a company

-One can be easily be confused between prepaid expenses vs accrued expense.
+One can be easily be confused between prepaid expense vs accrued expense.

-Hence the difference (prepaid expenses and accrued expenses) needs to be highlighted in detail, to avoid confusions in the balance sheet of your company.
+Hence the difference needs to be highlighted in detail, to avoid confusions in the balance sheet of your company.

-Prepaid expenses are expenses incurred because of payments that have been made in advance.
-Though expenses are usually recorded as a liability in the balance sheet but prepaid expenses are a slight deviation from the theory because the privileges can be incurred in the future.
+These expenses are expenses incurred because of payments that have been made in advance.
+Though expenses are usually recorded as a liability in the balance sheet but these expenses are a slight deviation from the theory because the privileges can be incurred in the future.

 An example of prepaid expense is an insurance premium.
 Though insurance payment is an expense but however the prime reason for undertaking an insurance coverage is to receive future benefits from this expense.